-If you’re planning an upcoming trip to one of the countries where Americans can travel, you’ll probably need to meet some kind of COVID testing requirement.
-Yet, with all the new testing options and the Delta variant, it’s not always clear which COVID test you need to travel abroad.
+If you’re planning an upcoming trip to one of the countries where Americans can travel, you’ll probably need to do a PCR test for travel.
+Yet, with all the new testing options and the Omicron variant, it’s not always clear which RT-PCR test for international travel you need.

-It can be confusing, but this guide will tell you where to get a COVID-19 test for travel in the USA, as well as the different types of tests.
-You’ll also learn about newer testing options like mail-in kits and at-home COVID tests that are approved for travel.
+It can be confusing, but this guide will tell you where to get a PCR test for travel in the USA, as well as the different types of tests.
+You’ll also learn about newer testing options like at-home kits and mail-in PCR Covid tests for travel.

-I’ll tell you now that if you prefer testing on your own, you’ll want a mail-in test, like these approved kits from Amazon ($39.99) or an at-home test that’s approved for travel, such as the one from Ellume ($50).
-You’ll receive your results quickly without having to risk exposure at a clinic or drive-thru testing site.
+I’ll tell you now that if you prefer testing on your own, you’ll want a mail-in test, like this FDA-approved kit from Amazon ($39.99) or an at-home test that’s approved for travel, such as this one from Ellume ($35).
+You’ll receive your results quickly without having to go to a clinic or drive-thru testing site.

 Of course, depending on your timeline, destination, and vaccination status, you may need to get the test another way, so let’s dive into all the possible options!

 - Best U.S. airports to get a Covid test before your trip

 - Do travelers need to do PCR testing if they’re vaccinated?

 Before we start, it’s worth noting that free coronavirus tests typically apply to testing for medical purposes.
 If you’re getting a test solely for traveling, your insurance may not cover it, but this is something you must look into on a case-by-case basis.